Loughton: History

 The earliest structure in Loughton is Loughton Camp, an Iron Age earth fort in Epping Forest dating from around 500 BC.
 Hidden by dense undergrowth for centuries, it was rediscovered in 1872.

 The first references to the site of modern-day Loughton date from the Anglo-Saxon period when it was known as Lukintune ("the farm of Luhha").
 The earliest written evidence of this settlement is in the charter of Edward the Confessor in 1062 which granted various estates, including Tippedene (Debden) and Alwartune (Alderton Hall, in Loughton), to Harold Godwinson (later King Harold II) following his re-founding of Waltham Abbey.
-Following the Norman conquest, the town is also mentioned in the Domesday Book of 1086, with the name Lochintuna.
+Following the Norman Conquest, the town is also mentioned in the Domesday Book of 1086, with the name Lochintuna.

 The settlement remained a small village until the early 17th century when the high road was extended north through the forest.
 The road quickly became the main route from London to Cambridge and East Anglia, and Loughton grew into an important stop with coaching inns.
 The most significant of the great houses of this period, built as country retreats for wealthy City merchants and courtiers, was Loughton Hall, owned by Mary Tudor two months before she became Queen Mary of England in 1553, and later by the Wroth family from 1578 to 1738.
 Sir Robert Wroth (c.
 1576 – 1614) and his wife Lady Mary Wroth (1587 – c.
 1652) entertained many of the great literary figures of the time, including Ben Jonson, at the house.
 It was rebuilt in 1878 by Revd.
 J. W. Maitland, whose family held the manor for much of the 19th century.
 It is now a Veecare Homes care home and is a grade II listed building.

 Loughton's growth since Domesday has largely been at the expense of the forest.
 Expansion towards the River Roding was arrested owing to the often flooding marshy meadows, encroachments into the forest to the north and west of the village were nevertheless possible.
 Loughton landlords and villagers both exploited the forest waste (open spaces and scrub of the forest), but the trickle of forest destruction threatened to turn into a flood in the 19th century after royalty had lost interest in protecting the woodland as a hunting reserve.
-As the forest disappeared and landowners began enclosing more of it for private use, many began to express concern at the loss of such a significant natural resource and common land.
-Some Loughton villagers defied landowners to practice their ancient right to lop wood—a series of court cases, including one brought by the Loughton labourer Thomas Willingale, was needed before the City of London Corporation took legal action against the landowners' enclosures, resulting in the Epping Forest Act of 1878 which preserved the forest for use by the public.